dpiponi/ChanceScript/README.md

 ChanceScript
 ------------

 ChanceScript is a small C++ library supporting probabilistic programming.
 This design is modelled on Haskell monads.
 Monadic programming isn't the easiest approach to programming in C++ but there is some precedent, for example in the use of `.transform` and `and_then` in the interface for `std::optional`.
-In fact, this code uses this interface (but renamed to `.Transform` and `.AndThen` as I'm using something close to my employer's style guide even though this is personal code.)
+In fact, this code uses this interface (but renamed to `.Transform` and `.AndThen` as I'm using something close to Epic Games style.)

 Here is a small example program: